 . . . most discussions of Europe are oriented towards endogenous explanations of who Europeans are and what Europe is.
 Against this dominant conception, Quijano argues that the modernity that Europe takes as the context for its own being is, in fact, so deeply imbricated in the structures of European colonial domination over the rest of the world that it is impossible to separate the two: hence, modernity/coloniality.

-And, as modernity has become hegemonic—so that some people speak of “hypermodernity”, so has coloniality—hence the tandem, though not (yet) very widespread hypermodernity/hypercoloniality.
-Hypercoloniality is probably conventionally called “neocolonialism” and more often referred to, in decolonial thinking, as “global coloniality”—a term credited to Arturo Escobar.
+Decolonial thinking also includes the concept of “global coloniality”—a term credited to Arturo Escobar.
 According to Escobar, “globalisation entails universalisation and radicalisation of modernity,” and the “new empire” of this modernity operates not so much by conquest as by the imposition of norms such as “[the] free markets, US-style democracy and cultural notions of consumption.”

 Furthermore, the decolonial approach seeks to avoid the construction of yet another singularity.
 It therefore tries to avoid the possibility of universalizing a single definition of decoloniality and difference, which would aim to liberate all peoples, but would inevitably create other forms of violence.
 This is why decolonial thinking must aim to account for multiple local histories—that are, experiences of colonization, which show different facets of (neo)colonial oppression and call for contextualized responses.
 In this context, “experience” seems to cover both what happened and how the people involved in the event feel about it, perceive it, and interpret it, which is subjective and plural.
-In addition, the decolonial approach involves a claim for the consideration of individual vulnerabilities, not only based on the Western worldviews thereof, but also on post-colonial worldviews—a point that will be further discussed in the next Section (B) as it very much relates to law.
+In addition, the decolonial approach involves a claim for the consideration of individual vulnerabilities, not only based on the Western worldviews thereof, but also on post-colonial worldviews—a point that will be further discussed in Section I.Bas it very much relates to law.

 Finally, it is important to conceive that decolonial theory is not (only) about opposing Western and post-colonial worldviews.
 It is also about helping everyone to find some paradigm to face worldwide challenges like climate change and global health.
 Notably, Escobar has argued that going beyond modernity is a necessity for occidentals themselves, as: